flecoqui/load-testing/README.md

    - Deployment Type: web-storage-api-storage by default
    - Azure Service Plan Sku: B2 by default
    - Load Testing duration: 60 seconds by default
    - Load Testing number of threads: 1 by default
+   - Load Testing number of engine instances: 1 by default
+   - Load Testing error percentage threshold: 5 by default
+   - Load Testing average response time in milliseonds threshold: 100 by default
    - Azure Region: 'eastus2' by default
    - Application prefix: visit1212 by default

-   - Application Id: '' by default, you can enter the appId of an application created manually with iactool.sh.
-   - Azure AD Token: '' by default, you can enter the Azure AD Token created or captured manually.
+  As Github Action only supports maximum 10 inputs 'Application Id' and 'Azure AD Token' are set ''.

     ![github-action-web-app-start](./docs/img/github-action-web-app-start.png)

 5. After few minutes, the pipeline has been completed and you can download the load testing artifacts.